sandialabs/np_synthesis_automation/README.md

 `input.csv`: Defines values for the parameters to populate the design template to create a completed experiment definition.
 This consists of columns that define dispense volums for relevant chemicals or stunner analysis parameters.
 Each row represents a single unique sample.

 An example of both files can be found in `examples/split_design`.
 This example can be used to generate and run an experiment using the [usage](#usage) instructions.

+## Data
+Data used in the publication is in `data`.
+For more information see our paper.

+Reaction inputs and measured resulting properties for 1700+ silver nanoparticle syntheses.
+Measured properties include Dynamic Light Scattering (DLS) characterized particle sizes and distributions, and UV-Visible Absorption Spectroscopy (UV-VIS) characterized solution absorbance spectra.

+### Fields
+**Subdirectory:** location of the original data file

+**Glycolic acid concentration (mM):** the starting concentration of the precursor stock solution (not the concentration of the precursor in the reaction solution)

+**Reductant:** NaBH4 = sodium borohydride; TSC = trisodium citrate; N2H4 = hydrazine monohydrate

+**Order of operations permutation:** the order of precursor addition for silver nanoparticle synthesis (described in Table 1 of the main manuscript)

+**Glycolic acid solution volume (mL):** the volume of precursor used in silver nanoparticle synthesis

+**stunner_sample_type:** designates each entry as either “S” (sample) or “B” (blank)

+**sample_name:** unique sample identifier

+**sample_position:** sample location on the 4×6 substrate used to hold the silver nanoparticle samples prepared with the Big Kahuna

+**stunner_position:** the corresponding location of each silver nanoparticle sample in the Stunner microfluidic well plate

+**# peaks:** the total number of peaks observed in the DLS spectrum

+**Intercept:** the intercept of the correlation function obtained during DLS aquisition

+**Z Ave.
+Dia (nm):** (Z-average diameter) the intensity-weighted average particle size calculated using the cumulants method

+**PdI:** (polydispersity index) indicates the heterogeneity or broadness of a particle size distribution.

+**SD Dia (nm):** the standard deviation of the DLS particle size distribution

+**Diffusion coefficient (um^2/s):** calculated from the scattering intensity as a function of time using the Stokes-Einstein equation

+**Peak of Interest:** the “primary” peak in the DLS spectrum as determined by the molecular weight of the analyte

+**Mean Dia (nm):** the average particle diameter of all values recorded

+**Mode Dia (nm):** the particle diameter most frequently recorded

+**Est. MW (kDa):** the estimated molecular weight of the nanoparticle species

+**Intensity (%):** the percentage of the total scattered light intensity of the sample

+**Mass (%):** the percentage of the total mass distribution of the sample

+**Derived intensity (cps):** the intensity of scattered light associated with different populations of particles or molecules within a sample, derived from the raw DLS signal.

+**Rayleigh ratio R (cm^-1):** measure of light scattering intensity (the ratio of scattered light intensity to incident light intensity)

+**Temperature (°C):** the temperature recorded by the Stunner at the time of DLS or UV-Vis measurement

+**Number of acquisitions used:** the number of DLS scans used to provide the final dataset

+**A280 (10mm):** the blank-corrected absorbance at 280 nm with a nominal path length of 10 mm

+**Reductant age (days):** the age of the reductant solution at the time of silver nanoparticle synthesis

+**Temperature (degrees C):** the temperature inside of the Big Kahuna at the time of silver nanoparticle synthesis

+### Supplemental Information
+Outputs include two distinct data types: scalar features extracted from DLS-based characterization of nanoparticle sizes and distributions, and UV-VIS absorption spectra from 280nm – 700nm.

 ## Citation
 TODO: put up a bibtex or something after publication